hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 Create a ClusterSPIFFEID CRD to generate registration entries in SPIRE server for all workloads labeled ***spiffe.io/spire-managed-identity: true.***

-Get the ClusterSPIFFEID used for this demo using this [link](https://github.com/cxteamtrials/caas-trials-content/blob/main/services/spire/clusterspiffeid-example.yaml) and  apply it to both clusters.
+Apply the ClusterSPIFFEID used for this demo to both clusters.

 ```shellsession
 kubectl apply -f services/spire/clusterspiffeid-example.yaml